There is quite a lot of confusion about The DEFCON Warning System, so we put together this FAQ which will hopefully help quell some of it.

 DEFCON 1 – Red

-A nuclear attack against the United States is in progress or is considered to be highly likely.
+A nuclear attack is in progress or is considered to be highly likely.
 It is planned for the Alert level to go to Red before an actual attack.
 This will introduce a possibility of error, but will also give the most warning.
 You must decide for yourself whether to act upon it or not.
 Updates will be given at 7 A.M and 7 P.M Pacific Time with immediate updates issued as the situation warrants.
 Post-attack, radiation levels will be given for the Stevens and Ferry County areas as well as any other areas if possible.
 Updates for radiation will also be given at 7 A.M. and 7 P.M.
 Pacific Time.
 Immediate updates will be issued as the situation warrants.

-If you do not have a fallout shelter, you must begin making one immediately.
+For those in an attack area, if you do not have a fallout shelter, you must begin making one immediately.

 Do not travel far from your shelter.
 If you are in a city or near another nuclear target, you may not have time to evacuate and it may no longer be possible due to jammed roadways or travel restrictions.